-At RMDS, one of the biggest challenges we have with clients when discussing conversion is the “definition.”
+One of the biggest challenges clients have when discussing conversion is the “definition.”
 Most people immediately equate a conversion with a sale.
 While that would be great, many customers must be nurtured before they’re willing to buy.

 For most of us, there are many “mini-conversions” between a site visit and a sale.
 Whether you are being challenged by the boss or your client, before you start a conversion campaign, make sure everyone agrees on the definitions.
 Too often, “conversion specialists” want to focus on tactics rather than the real issue.
 Tactics won’t help you until you know what you’re trying to accomplish.

 As I mentioned a few weeks ago, the most critical asset on any conversion path is a user’s email address that is freely given (not purchased).

 The email address is the fundamental sign of digital interest.
 Until you can convince someone to share their email address with you, you can’t get them to buy from you.
 For most every conversion strategy, collecting an email address is the first conversion.